-You can say nothing, which is known as standing "mute."
-This will be treated the same as a guilty plea listed in #1 above.
+- You can say nothing, which is known as standing "mute."
+This will be treated the same as a not guilty plea listed in #2 above.

 The Court will accept a written Waiver of Arraignment (PDF) on some misdemeanor charges.
-The waiver must state the maximum penalties for the offense, the defendant's rights and be signed by the defendant in front of a notary or the defendant must take any oath from court staff.
+The waiver must state the maximum penalties for the offense, the defendant's rights and be signed by the defendant.
 A waiver of arraignment cannot be filed for: